Chapter 28:

 “I don’t believe a single word from your mouth!
 You think you can speak about her?”

-He pointed his blade straight at her ample chest, breath heavy.
+He pointed his blade straight at her ample chest.

 “She’s dead.
 Aura is dead.
 And you’re just the thing that killed her!”

 Demon Lord stood still, her hand slowly falling away from her chest.
 No armor, no blade drawn.
-Just her, breathing under the weight of it all.
 The faint shimmer of hope in her eyes began to fade.
 She lowered her gaze, her voice soft, like a memory slipping through cracked glass.
 She looked… tired.

 “…I see.
 There’s nothing more I can say to convince you.
 No proof strong enough.
 No words that won’t sound like lies.”